-I like that with this little palette I can save my watercolors to keep working on something later or the following day, I have never tried it with longer times, so I can't assure it will work as good, but it's great that my watercolor don't get dry if I need to take a break while working ( because let's be real, when you are working with kids in the house, MANY times you HAVE to take breaks to make sure they are not burning down the house)
+I like that with this little palette I can save my watercolors to keep working on something later or the following day, I have never tried it with longer times, so I can't assure it will work as good, but it's great that my watercolor doesn't get dry if I need to take a break while working ( because let's be real when you are working with kids in the house, MANY times you HAVE to take breaks to make sure they are not burning down the house)

 My favorite tools and accessories for creating lettering and calligraphy using the iPad Pro.
 Everything listed is the exact set up I have =]

-5Extra long USB C cable: One of the major changes from m old iPad was that now it doesn't charge with the regular lightning cable, the new iPad pro charges with USB C cable.
+One of the major changes from m old iPad was that now it doesn't charge with the regular lightning cable, the new iPad Pro charges with USB-C cable.
 And the one thing I hate about all default cables is how short they are.
 In my case when I need to charge I don't like to stop working, so having a super long cable is a must for me.

-10Adjustable easel: While this is not technically a digital lettering tool, it has been such a game changer for me (and my back pain) Being able to move the whole surface to accommodate a better posture has been so good for me, especially those days that I work on it for long hours.
+While this is not technically a digital lettering tool, it has been such a game-changer for me (and my back pain) Being able to move the whole surface to accommodate a better posture has been so good for me, especially those days that I work on it for long hours.
 I painted mine white so it could blend better with my desk and I love it!

 For additional pictures and details about the best Calligraphy and lettering books for beginners, please check out this post.

 This book by Ivan Castro is the best for anyone that wants to venture into lettering or calligraphy, is such a great guide for beginners and also pretty much the best book to really understand the difference between Lettering and Calligraphy and why the terms are not interchangeable, and everything is NOT lettering.
 (I'm looking at you “brush lettering”)